-In order to address recommendation of ERT about forestry related data, paper archives of the Ukrderzhlisproject were scanned and currently are under digitalization process.
+In order to address recommendation of ERT about forestry related data, paper archives of the Ukrderzhlisproject were scanned and digitalized.
 The data includes results of forest inventories in 1988, 1996 and 2002 years.
 Particular attention was put to institutional distribution of forests, distribution of forest area to different land cover and land use categories, as well as age distribution by species (by area and wood stock).
-All the information has regional coverage (except some gap regions, for which hovewer the information will be derived as difference between summary information for Ukraine and sum of available regions).
+All the information has regional coverage (except some gap regions, for which hovewer the information was derived as difference between summary information for Ukraine and sum of available regions).